lingchuL/py-jdb/README.md

 When you use a jdb, you should make sure that you unlock it after you finish using it.
 Otherwise next time you use the same jdb, it would be block for five seconds and print a warning.

 ## Query Datas
 As it is a json format with fixed structure, you can use `json` library to get datas directly.
-But `py-jdb` provides some functions to make it more readable.
+But `jdbl` provides some functions to make it more readable.

 ### get_tb_data
 `get_tb_data` function is used to get the table data of a table.